hbecerri/pepper/README.md

 ## Installation
 Requires Python3 and the Python packages `coffea`, `awkward`, `parsl`, `h5py` and `hdf5plugin`

+> python3 -m pip install --user --upgrade pip
-> pip3 install --user coffea awkward parsl h5py hdf5plugin
+> python3 -m pip install --user coffea awkward parsl h5py hdf5plugin

 Pepper has been tested on and is recommended to be used with `CMSSW_11_1_0_pre5_PY3`.